mendix/docs/content/data-hub/data-hub-catalog/search.md

 ### 3.5 Selected Asset Details {#search-details}

-When you click on a search result, the details are displayed in this panel.
+When you click a search result, the details are displayed in this panel.

 #### 3.5.1 Details of a Selected Data Source {#service-details}